Ageas Life Insurance Review 2025

 Let us help you find your best quotes

 The third option is income protection.
-It pays out a monthly benefit after the deferred period passes from the moment when the person becomes incapacitated or is diagnosed with a terminal illness.
-It is possible to choose level monthly or annually increasing monthly benefits.
-If latter is chosen then each year the monthly sum of protection will increase in line with Retail Price Index.
-However, this increase is limited not to be higher than 10% each year.
-If the person is working than he can get maximum benefit of 50% of his pre-tax monthly income or no lower than £1,667 a month.
-However, if the person is not working then the difference is that the lower one of 50% of pre-tax income or £1,667 a month will be paid.
-It also can be mentioned that waiver of premium benefit is included in this policy automatically.
+This pays out a monthly benefit after a deferred period from the onset of incapacitation or terminal illness diagnosis.
+You can choose level monthly or annually increasing monthly benefits.
+If the latter is chosen, the monthly benefit will increase annually in line with the Retail Price Index.
+However, this increase is capped at 10% per year.
+For working individuals, the maximum benefit is 50% of their pre-tax monthly income, or no lower than £1,667 per month.
+However, for non-working individuals, the benefit is the lower of 50% of their previous pre-tax monthly income or £1,667 per month.
+Waiver of premium benefit is automatically included in this policy.

-The last one of the four options for those interested in YourLife plan is family income benefit.
-The policy will pay out monthly benefit in case the insured person dies or is diagnosed with a terminal illness.
-It is also possible to take out joint family income benefit policy.
-In such case when the first person dies or is diagnosed with a terminal illness, the policy will pay out.
+The final option within the YourLife plan is family income benefit.
+This policy pays out a monthly benefit if the insured person dies or is diagnosed with a terminal illness.
+Joint family income benefit policies are also available.
+In such cases, the policy pays out when the first person dies or is diagnosed with a terminal illness.

 Ageas Protect Real Life Cover